-The University of Chicago School of Social Service Administration
+The University of Chicago Crown Family School of Social Work, Policy, and Practice

 There may be more stability in labor demand than is commonly assumed in the retail sector.
 For most stores, over 80 percent of staffing hours assigned to stores stay the same from month to month, suggesting a great deal of predictability in staffing and scheduling requirements that could be capitalized on to produce more stable schedules for employees.

 There may be more stability in the workforce than is commonly assumed in the retail sector.
 Analysis of corporate administrative records demonstrates that the stores had an annual retention rate of 50 percent or higher among part-time and full-time employees in both 2007 and 2008.
 Retention rates thus suggest greater stability in the workforce than seen when looking at annual turnover rates, which exceed 100% among part-time employees.
 The data reveal a core group of employees who stay longer term and a group that turns over quickly.
 Analyses indicate that newly-hired workers, African Americans, and younger workers are at highest risk of rapid turnover.

 Management practices make a difference for turnover and retention.
 Stores in which managers pursue a strategy of keeping headcount high have higher turnover and lower retention rates than stores in which managers say they try to keep their staff small to help ensure that workers get hours, even after controlling for the composition of the workforce.